kengibson1111/go-uml-statemachine/API.md

 **Errors:**
 - Validation error if state-machine diagram is nil or has empty fields
+- Validation error if location is not LocationInProgress
 - File not found error if state-machine diagram doesn't exist
 - File system error if write operation fails

+**Important:** Updates are restricted to diagrams in the in-progress location only.
+Production diagrams cannot be modified directly and must be updated through the promotion workflow.

 **Example:**
 ```go